Eva Berneke

 Eva Berneke (born 22 April 1969) is a Danish engineer and company executive.
-Since January 2022 she has been the CEO of Eutelsat.
+She was the CEO of Eutelsat from January 2022 until May 2025.

 Biography

 Early life and education

 Berneke graduated from Technical University of Denmark in 1992, where she obtained a master's degree in mechanical engineering.
 She also holds an MBA from INSEAD, obtained in 1995.

 Career

 Berneke began her career as a consultant and partner at McKinsey in France.
 In 2007, she joined TDC, the main Danish telecommunications company, where she held the positions of Chief Strategy Officer in the "Mobiles" subsidiary, TDC A/S, Mobile Nordic and became Vice-Executive President until 2014.
 In March 2014, she became managing director of KMD, initially a local Internet provider, which became under her leadership the leading Danish software and multi-sector IT solutions company, and a subsidiary of the Japanese group NEC.

 On January 1, 2022, Berneke was selected by a headhunter and took over the general management of Eutelsat, the French satellite company.
 Its main mission is to ensure the transition of the company from its main activity (the "video" transmission for the editors of television channels) to connectivity (Internet, services to businesses, administrations, the army, the research).
 She considers that the traditional space industry based on geostationary satellites, of which Eutelsat is one of the main representatives, is compatible with the new generation of "constellation" satellites such as OneWeb, in which Eutelsat became a shareholder in 2021 and which deploys an unprecedented constellation of 650 mini-satellites in low orbit to provide internet services.

 Berneke is a member of the board of two iconic Danish companies, Lego and wind turbine manufacturer Vestas Wind Systems, and of the National Bank of Denmark.
 She is also a member of the Board of Directors of the French École polytechnique.

 Less than two months after taking office as chief executive officer of Eutelsat, Eva Berneke faced a significant crisis for the company posed by Russia's invasion of Ukraine on February 24, 2022.
 Russia is an important market and partner for the French company which achieved 6.3% of its turnover there in 2020/2021.
 OneWeb was forced to cancel its scheduled March 4 launch of 36 satellites on one of Russia's Soyuz rockets after the Russian space agency Roscosmos demanded a guarantee that the technology would not be used for military purposes, and that the British government would sell its stake in the company.